 Innovations in peer review

 As awareness increases of the problems in the peer review system, a number of new models and experiments have emerged.33 None of these is dominant, but they are a growing presence in scholarly communication.
 These three are the most alternative prominent models for journal reviews:

 Non-selective review.
 Most journals, and all the leading journals in sociology, limit the number of papers they publish to fit them in printed volumes.
 This is to manage their production costs (such as editing and proofreading), and to arbitrarily constrain the number of papers that can have “top” status in the discipline.
 As a result, good papers are routinely rejected by the top journals, after which they are usually published in lower status journals, causing publication delays and making inefficient use of reviewers’ time.
 An alternative model is to ask peer reviewers whether a paper is good enough to publish – sound, reliable, competently executed – and then publish papers that meet that threshold criteria with less regard for how important or popular they will be, and with no limit on the number that can be accepted.
-In sociology, this model is practiced by Sociological Science, which judges papers on whether they make “a rigorous and thoughtful contribution to sociological knowledge”; and Socius, which seeks to publish “all scientifically sound sociological research.”
-Both of these journals also have quick review and production times (see Figure 4 for Socius) because they provide less feedback, concentrating on the publication decision rather working with extensive revisions to improve papers.
+In sociology, this model is practiced Socius, which seeks to publish “all scientifically sound sociological research.”
+Such journals can have quick review and production times (see Figure X) because they provide less feedback, concentrating on the publication decision rather than working with extensive revisions to improve papers.34

 Rights and licenses